StanfordGeospatialCenter/arcgis-install-batch/README.md

 5. Because we use the same installation batch files for individuals, labs, clusters and faculty/staff workstations, any user can sit down at any machine on campus and be assured that the configuration is the same as the one they are used to.

 ## How to deploy Esri installation media for use with batch files.
-You are going to need a litle bit of infrastructure.
+You are going to need a little bit of infrastructure.
 At a minimum, you will need:

 * An IP restricted ArcGIS License Manager for licensing concurrent use versions of ArcGIS for Desktop.
 If you are managing an Esri EDU Site License, you probably have one.
 If you don't, you should.
 * A folder on a Windows Server, preferably one that is IP restricted, or uses your enterprise authentication to allow authorized users to access it.